3.5 KiB

 As summary, the whole logic is based on polluting the de-serialization with a kind of variable that is unexpected, hence secure to use as directive to retrieve an index with a value.

-The usage of a Map and a Set to flag known references/strings as visited/stored makes flatted a rock solid, fast, and compact, solution.
+to flag known references/strings as visited/stored makes flatted a rock solid, fast, and compact, solution.